Bergemann History, Family Crest & Coats of Arms

 The surname Bergemann was first found in West Prussia, where the name contributed greatly to the development of an emerging nation which would later play a large role in the tribal and national conflicts of the area.
 In later years the name branched into many houses, each playing a significant role in the local social and political affairs.

-Important Dates for the Bergemann family
+Early History of the Bergemann family

 This web page shows only a small excerpt of our Bergemann research.
 Another 135 words (10 lines of text) covering the years 1617, 1748, 1761, 1836, 1840, 1866, and 1878 are included under the topic Early Bergemann History in all our PDF Extended History products and printed products wherever possible.